hackclub/hackclub/workshops/weather_app/README.md

 		const date = moment();
 		document.getElementById("date").innerHTML = date.format("Mo MMM YYYY dddd, h:mm:ss");

-        document.querySelector('.main-weather').style.display = "block"; //used to show the details as intially the display is set as none
+        document.querySelector('.main-weather').style.display = "block"; //used to show the details as initially the display is set as none
     }
 });
 ```

-In the above function the input of user is stored in the `const Input`.
+In the above function the input of the user is stored in the `const Input`.
 After the user presses enter(whose keycode is `13`) we would send the value
 to the new function `getWeather` which we will create to get the weather details from the API.

 Also we store the date in a `const date` using the `moment.js` format mentioned in the docs.

-Since, we had set the `display:none` intially in `main-weather` class in `css`, so for multiple queries to be answered we add the last line to make
+Since, we had set the `display:none` initially in `main-weather` class in `css`, so for multiple queries to be answered we add the last line to make
 the `display:block` otherwise after one query we won't be able to see further details.

 Now we will create the `getWeather` function to get the details from the API.